Kravantokh/OpenGL_template/readme.md

-Basic OpenGL project template for c++ with cmake, glfw and glew (with static linking).
+Basic OpenGL project template for c++ with cmake, glfw and glew (with currently dynamc linking for glfw and static for glew).
 The file src/main.cpp contains a basic example code which creates an openGL context.
 I built it using ninja and the GNU gcc compiler.